What is a Mortgage Broker and What Can They Do For You?

 There are three types of mortgage broker:

-- Some are tied to a specific lender, usually you’ll find this is the case with brokers who work at your bank or building society.
+- Tied brokers – tied to a specific lender, usually you’ll find this is the case with advisors at your bank or building society

-- Some might have relationships with a limited list of lenders.
+- Partial tied – brokers who work with a limited list of lenders

-- Some have access to the whole market and can search the widest range of products.
+- Whole-of-market brokers – have unlimited access to the whole market and can search the widest range of products

 What is an independent mortgage broker?